 - Early March - Penn College begins awarding scholarships.

 - October 1 - Deadline for spring semester scholarship awards.

 Most Penn College scholarships require that you be enrolled as a full-time student, though a few allow for part-time status.

 If you receive a Penn College scholarship, and that scholarship is renewable, you will be the first student considered for that scholarship the following year, as long as you submit your scholarship application each year and continue to meet that scholarship's criteria, which typically includes a requirement that you maintain a minimum 2.5 GPA.

 Penn College maintains a list of external scholarships offered by benefactors not associated with Penn College.
 Each of these scholarships is unique, with separate application forms, procedures, requirements, and deadlines.
-This is not a comprehensive list; you are encouraged to seek out other sources of scholarship funding or information, such as guidance counselors, bank trust officers, libraries, places of worship, employers, and social-civic organizations.
+This is not a comprehensive list; you are encouraged to seek out other sources of scholarship funding or information, such as high school counselors, bank trust officers, libraries, places of worship, employers, and social-civic organizations.
 Apply early; deadlines vary.

 Many regional and national scholarships, in addition to the external scholarships listed by Penn College, are available.
 You can conduct your own search for scholarships through a number of search engines.
-Penn College recommends these scholarship search engines:
+Penn College suggests you start with these scholarship search engines:

 - Read privacy policies for external scholarships carefully before providing your address, e-mail, or other personal information.